Haotian9850/internet-scale-app/README.md

     *Recommendations will be updated every 60 seconds*

     - To create a new pet, click `[Register]` to register as a new user first
-    - After registeration, user will be redirected to login page.
+    - After registration, user will be redirected to login page.
 Click `[Log in]` after filling in user credentials.
 A user who is already logged in will be redirected to homepage
     - After logging in, click `[Create a new pet!]` to create a new pet
     - After a new pet is created, user will be redirected to homepage
     - Click `[Check it out!]` on each pet created to view its detailed information